-- Water – Irrespective of which automatic coffee maker you own; you’re going to need cold water for the reservoir that stores the water used in your coffee.
+- Water – Irrespective of which coffee machine you own; you’re going to need cold water for the reservoir that stores the water used in your coffee.

-- A spoon for measuring or tool for stirring if required at any time.
+- A spoon for measuring or a tool for stirring if required at any time.

 - Your Coffee Mug – Whatever mug makes your coffee taste just that little bit special.

-Set your grinder on drip setting and get to work grinding.
+- Grind – Set your grinder on a drip setting and get to work grinding.
 If your grinder does not have that option, set it to medium-fine particle size.

-Place the ground coffee into the filter and fill in the water reservoir of the coffee maker with cold water.
+- Place ground coffee and fill water – Place the ground coffee into the filter and fill in the water reservoir with cold water.

-Once the machine is done, which should take anything between three and five minutes, pour the coffee out into your favourite cup.
-Sit back, sip and enjoy.
+- Wait – Once the machine is done, which should take anything between three and five minutes, pour the coffee out into your favorite cup.
+Sit back, sip, and enjoy.